petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

 On the web interface we see there's a button to create a new stage, and in there are some optional stage templates.
-If we select "Figure from Excel", there will be a few extra fields to fill out:
+If we select "Figure from Excel", there will be a few fields to fill out:

 1. The name of the stage.
 We'll use `extract-chart`, but you can call it whatever you like.